ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-auth-xaccount-api}
 {: api}

-As the share owner, make a request to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create the service-to-service authorization for the {{site.data.keyword.filestorage_vpc_short}} service of the origin share account (source) to access a share in accessor account (target).
+As the share owner, make an API request to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create an authorization that allows the accessor account to access the origin share.
+The following example shows how to create the service-to-service authorization between the origin share account (source) and the accessor account (target).

 ```json
 curl -X "POST" "https://iam.cloud.ibm.com/v1/policies" \